Skip to content

 How do I find my town’s design snow load?

 Ask your town building department, or look your town up in CRREL TR-02-6, the state’s official ground snow load study.
-It lists a value for each of New Hampshire’s 259 towns at a reference elevation, with an adjustment for sites above or below it.
-Mountain-town values commonly sit at 100 psf and higher.
+It lists a value for each of New Hampshire’s 259 towns at a reference elevation, and adds 2.1 psf per 100 feet for sites above it, up to 2,500 feet.
+Mountain-town values run from 75 psf at Littleton and 95 at Lincoln and Conway to 100 at Berlin and Gorham and 115 at Jackson, with the 120 psf state ceiling in high unincorporated townships such as Beans Purchase.

 What changes on a roof specified for 100+ psf?